Group B Strep Injury Attorney in Washington DC

 If your child suffers from a GBS infection, you should immediately consult with an experienced birth injury attorney.
 The attorney can conduct a thorough investigation and determine whether the disease could have been prevented through timely testing and proper administration of antibiotics.
 If so, the attorney can help you to pursue just compensation for the harm that your child and your family has needlessly suffered.

-What Are Signs and Symptoms of a Group B Strep Infection?
+What Are the Signs and Symptoms of a Group B Strep Infection?

 It is critical for doctors to test for the presence of GBS in pregnant women in order to prevent early-onset disease in newborns.
 In fact, the American Pregnancy Association reports that GBS testing has become a “routine part of prenatal care” in our country.
 This is true even if the mother plans to give birth through a cesarean section, or C-section, due to the risk that the mother will go into labor earlier than expected.